-The Undang Yang Empat Have a Legitimacy Problem — and It Is Not Going Away
+The Undang Yang Empat Have a Legitimacy Problem

+Whatever happens next in this crisis, the Undang Yang Empat have created a problem that will not resolve itself easily.
 They have a legitimacy problem.
 And legitimacy, once lost, is the hardest thing in the world to rebuild.

 In Adat Perpatih, legitimacy is not a legal technicality.
 It is not a signature on a document or a gazette entry.
-It is something deeper and more fundamental — it is the consent, trust and recognition of the people and the traditional structures that give a position its meaning.
+It is something deeper and more fundamental; it is the consent, trust and recognition of the people and the traditional structures that give a position its meaning.

-The Undang Yang Empat derive their authority not from themselves but from the system around them From the Ibu Soko who legitimises their positions, from the Lembaga and Buapak who sit below them, from the anak buah whose lives and lands they are entrusted to govern, and from the Yang di-Pertuan Besar above them whose authority they affirm through their presence and loyalty.
+The Undang Yang Empat derive their authority not from themselves but from the system around them.
+From the Ibu Soko who legitimises their positions, from the Lembaga and Buapak who sit below them, from the anak buah whose lives and lands they are entrusted to govern, and from the Yang di-Pertuan Besar above them whose authority they affirm through their presence and loyalty.

-Strip away any one of those relationships and the authority of the Undang becomes hollow — a title without substance, a position without meaning.
+Strip away any one of those relationships and the authority of the Undang becomes hollow, a title without substance, a position without meaning.

 Unfortunately, the events of April 2026 strained all of them simultaneously.